Mozilla Root Store Policy

 1.2 Policy Ownership

-Mozilla has appointed a CA Certificate module owner and peers to evaluate new CA requests on our behalf and make decisions regarding all matters relating to CA certificates included in our products.
+Mozilla has appointed a CA Certificate module owner and peers to evaluate new CA requests on our behalf and make decisions regarding all matters relating to CA certificates included in our root program.

 2. Certificate Authorities

 2.1 CA Operations